 Physical Location in business:

-Physical land where businesses are located is a clear option, when I was a lot younger I had an experience where the location of a family business was decisive; My brother, cousins and I ran a small shop selling crisps (potato chips), canned drinks and water for 10 days during a festival, we worked nights till midnight, and counted the money when we got home.
+Physical land where businesses are located is a clear option, when I was a lot younger I had an experience where the location of a family business was decisive; My brother, cousins and I ran a small shop selling crisps (potato chips), canned drinks and water for 10 days during a festival, we worked for nine nights everyday till midnight, and counted the money when we got home.
 We were the only “store” allowed in the festival, so we had the decisive terrain.

 But for many businesses operating in a digital and borderless world, physical location doesn’t provide a good answer; how does the success of companies like Uber, AirBNB, Android or Apple relate to physical location of stores?
 Ultimately when you look at these businesses and you work backwards from why they succeed, you tend to arrive at the same answer, namely that today, Customer Value above all else is decisive.

 Evidence of this can be seen beyond business strategy — many of the traditional processes geared towards product, service or software development are shifting quickly to a more human centred design approach aka “Design Thinking”.
 At their core, these newer approaches advocate for obsessively focusing on what customers really need and working backwards from that. (more on this in future posts).

 Human centric approaches can also help us try to predict the ongoing success of our company or division:

 - Which type of customer has been responsible for our success to date?